-II.
-The second thing is, to prove that the Popish doctrine which forbiddeth the marriage of the clergy, and of all under the celibate vow, is a devilish, wicked doctrine: and this I shall do by several ARGUMENTS.
+2. The fecond thing is, to prove that the Popish Doctrine which forbiddeth the Marriage of the Clergy, and of all under the Celibate Vow, is a devilish wicked Doctrine; and this I shall do by several Arguments.

-ARGUMENT 1.
-That doctrine which is a false doctrine, and contrary unto the word of God, is a devilish, wicked doctrine: But the Popish doctrine which forbiddeth the marriage of the clergy, and of all under the celibate vow, is a false doctrine, and contrary unto the word of God: Therefore it is devilish and wicked.
+Arg.
+1. That Doctrine which is a false Doctrine, and contrary unto the Word of God, is a devilish wicked Doctrine: But the Popish Doctrine which forbiddeth the Marriage of the Clergy, and of all under the Celibate Vow, is a false Doctrine, and contrary unto the Word of God: Therefore it is devilish and wicked.

-All such doctrine as is false, is devilish; the devil being the father of lies, especially of lying, false doctrine, whereby he doth blind the eyes of them who believe not, and corrupt the minds of them who are his children and followers.
-Likewise that doctrine which is contrary unto the word of God, is of the devil; who is the greatest enemy which the word of God hath, because of the great mischief which the word of God hath done to his cause, and the interest of his kingdom.
-And be sure, that all such doctrine as is devilish, is wicked; the devil being such a foul and wicked spirit as is wholly void and empty of all moral good, and from whom nothing but wickedness doth proceed.
+All such Doctrine as is false, is devilish, the Devil being the Father of Lyes, especially of lying false Doctrine, whereby he doth blind the eyes of them which believe not, and corrupt the minds of them who are his Children and followers; likewise that Doctrine which is contrary unto the Word of God, is of the Devil, who is the greatest Enemy which the Word of God hath, because of the great mischief which the Word of God hath done to his Cause, and the Interest of his Kingdom.
+And be sure that all such Doctrine as is devilish, is wicked; the Devil being such a foul and wicked Spirit; as is wholly void and empty of all moral good, and from whom nothing but wickedness doth proceed.

-If there be any question, it will be of the minor proposition, which is this,-that the Popish doctrine which forbiddeth the marriage of the clergy, and of all under the celibate vow, is a false doctrine, and contrary unto the word of God.
-I need no other proof that it is false, than that it is contrary unto the word of God; this word proceeding from the Fountain of light and truth, I mean, from God who is all Light, and with whom dwelleth no darkness at all, who is Truth itself, and with whom it is impossible any lie or mistake should be found.
-The chief thing, then, that is to be proved is this, that this Popish doctrine is contrary unto the word of God.
-And this will appear in that,
+If there be any question, it will be of the minor Proposition, which is this, That the Popish Doctrine which forbiddeth the marriage of the Clergy, and of all under the Celibate Vow, is a false Doctrine, and contrary unto the Word of God.
+I need no other proof that it is false, than that it is contrary unto the Word of God; this Word proceeding from from the Fountain of Light and Truth, I mean, from God who is all Light, and with whom dwelleth no Darkness at all, who is Truth it self, and with whom it is impossible any lye or mistake should be found.
+The chief thing then that is to be proved is this, That this Popish Doctrine is contrary unto the Word of God.
+And this will appear in that, I. This Doctrine forbiddeth that which the Word of God alloweth: